-A graduated cylinder is used routinely for measuring volume and is considered more accurate than a beaker because of the permanently-marked incremental graduations incorporated in the clear cylinder.
-A beaker has approximate graduations and could be made of glass or metal such as stainless steel, which makes accurate measurements difficult to obtain.
-The accuracy of a graduated cylinder is higher because the graduations on the cylinder make it easier to more precisely fill, pour, measure, and read the amount of liquid contained within.
+A graduated cylinder is used routinely for measuring volume and is considered more accurate than a beaker because of the permanently marked incremental graduations incorporated in the clear cylinder.
+A beaker has approximate graduations and could be made of glass or metal, such as stainless steel, which makes accurate measurements difficult to obtain.
+The accuracy of a graduated cylinder is higher because the graduations on the cylinder make it easier to precisely fill, pour, measure, and read the amount of liquid contained within.
 Ensuring accuracy in the measurement of liquid within a graduated cylinder requires that the cylinder be placed on a flat surface and at eye level.

-It should be noted, however, that when 100% accuracy and absolute precision is required; e.g., in laboratory testing to an ASTM or AASHTO standard, a Volumetric Flask is your best choice.
+It should be noted, however, that when 100% accuracy and absolute precision are required, e.g., in laboratory testing to an ASTM or AASHTO standard, a Volumetric Flask is your best choice.

 While a graduated cylinder offers more precision and accuracy than basic laboratory flasks and beakers, it is not designed specifically for volumetric analysis.
 The volumetric flask offers the highest level of precision and accuracy in accordance with ASTM E288 and E694 standards governing laboratory glass volumetric flasks and laboratory glass volumetric apparatus.
 Graduated cylinders have several etched graduations in ml divisions specific to each cylinder’s capacity.
-The volumetric flask has one marked graduation on the neck of the flask which indicates the volume of liquid within the flask up to that marking.
+The volumetric flask has one marked graduation on the neck, which indicates the volume of liquid within the flask up to that marking.